The Application Process

 You must answer this question using a maximum of 1400 characters, including spaces.
 This equates to approximately 200 words.

-4. Initiative and Determination
+4. Resilience and Determination

 Question:

-Please give one example of when you have shown initiative and determination to achieve a goal to a high standard, which required you to work round a problem or obstacle.
 This could be in a legal or non-legal context and could include, but is not limited to, overcoming a hurdle to achieve a desired outcome within a work, university, sporting or personal context.

 Marking Criteria:

-• Demonstrates determination to achieve a goal.
+• Demonstrates resilience and determination in pursuit of a goal.

-• Accepts responsibility to achieve that goal to a high standard;
+• Accepts responsibility to achieve that goal to a high standard.

-• Ability to work round a problem or obstacle.
+• Ability to work under pressure.

 You must answer this question using a maximum of 1400 characters, including spaces.
 This equates to approximately 200 words.

 Shortlisted candidates will be invited to meet us at an online selection day/evening where we will ask you to take part in an advocacy exercise (10 minutes) and an interview (10 minutes).
 You will also be invited to an introductory talk by the Dean of the ICCA, where you will be able to ask questions of current ICCA students and staff.
+If you are unable to attend this introduction a link to a recording will be provided to you.

 Criteria

-During the advocacy exercise we assess your skills of Effective Communication and Analysis.
-During your interview we assess your Motivation, Judgment & Integrity and Effective Communication.
-These criteria are set out below:
+• During the advocacy exercise we assess your skills of Effective Communication and Analysis.

-Effective Communication
+Effective Communication (advocacy and interview)

-• Delivers arguments or views with confidence and impact.
+• Delivers arguments or views with confidence and impact

-Motivation
+Motivation (interview)

 • Demonstrates motivation and commitment to qualifying as a barrister.